lee-naish/algorithms-in-action_specs/status/Status AIA.md

 **BottomUp Mergesort** good.
 Animation and explanation reviewed by Linda 9 July.
 One slight glitch in the animation is noted in the status file MergesortBU.txt.

+(I am omitting Natural Mergesort from the Showcase Ready list, see individual file for reasons.)